Catcher In The Rye Chapter 14 Quiz

 What Happened – Catcher In The Rye Chapter 14

-Holden returns to his hotel room after having a disagreement with Sunny, the prostitute.
+Holden returns to his hotel room after having a disagreement with Sunny.
 He feels depressed and lonely.
 He tries to pray but struggles because he does not have strong religious beliefs.
 While he is in his room, there is a knock on the door.
 It is Maurice, the elevator operator, and Sunny.
 They have come to collect an additional five dollars that they claim Holden owes them.
 Holden argues with Maurice, insisting that he only agreed to pay Sunny five dollars, not ten.

 The argument becomes heated, and Maurice pushes Holden against the wall.
 Sunny takes five dollars from Holden’s wallet while Maurice continues to threaten him.
 Holden tells them to leave, but Maurice punches him in the stomach.
 Holden falls to the floor, feeling pain and humiliation.
 After Maurice and Sunny leave, Holden imagines himself as a movie character who has been shot.
 He pretends to hold a gun and imagines shooting Maurice.